Manila’s Airport Fiasco

 For anybody who has gritted his or her way through Ninoy Aquino International Airport, universally known as NAIA, there is no way to describe it as anything other than an ordeal.
 NAIA’s shops are laughable.
 There’s almost no place to buy a newspaper or magazine.
 Food stalls are miserable.
 During peak times, the departure lounges are standing-room-only, and sitting – on bare metal chairs, if you can find one – isn’t much better.
 Internet service has only lately begun to improve, and not by much.

-Landing is a cattle call, with immigration and customs a scrum that empties into cheerless halls where finding your luggage is a treasure hunt.
+Landing is a cattle call, with immigration and customs a scrum that empties into cheerless halls where finding your luggage is a treasure hunt, especially in Terminal 3.
+It was originally designed as a domestic terminal but Philippine Air Lines took it over for international flights.
+Its baggage carousel was not designed for international capacity.
 If you’re switching to another airline, there is no direct service between the four scattered terminals, meaning it can take up to an hour to find a connecting flight

 The original design capacity of NAIA, supposedly the country’s premier tourism destination, was 25 million passengers per year, reconfigured to handle 35 million.
 Prior to the onset of the Covid-19 pandemic, it was handling 46 million, a recipe for overcrowded misery.
 Despite burgeoning plans for airports all over the main Philippine island of Luzon, NAIA is slated to remain the Philippines’ primary destination.
 Arrivals are expected to mushroom to 50 million and more over the next decade or so.

 That doesn’t mean there aren’t proposals flying around for new airports.
 There are three.